kevinwshin/French-House-Manual/README.md

 1. Be the voice of dissent on any and all purchases.
 People want to spend house funds, it is your job to remind them that there must be funds left over for future semesters.
 Be responsible.
 2. Attend all officer trainings/orientations
 3. Keep accurate and timely accounting records of French House Financing according to the ICC Treasurer's Manual: this includes balancing the checkbook, saving associated receipts, and recording and paying house bills as they arrive.
 Ensure that your own records are easy to follow and understand for future Treasurers and your own piece of mind.
-4. Manage semesterly and monthly cash flow and deliver an accurate report of it at house meetings.
+4. Manage semesterly and monthly cash flow and deliver an accurate report of it at House Meetings.
 5. Issue checks only when the house account has sufficient funds available.
 A bounced check is grounds for immediate removal from the position.
 6. Promptly pay all house bills and assessments at the office by the 5th of each month.
 7. Keep the house within a reasonable budget.
 Work with both Maintenance and Kitchen Manager to ensure we're not buying things we do not need.